Gerald Neal: Early life

+Neal was a member of the Jaycees.

 Career

+Beginning his career at the Legal Aid Society and the Neighborhood Youth Corps before 1974, Neal committed to social justice and community empowerment.
+His advocacy efforts were recognized when he was appointed to a commission to study juvenile justice in 1974.

+In 1975, Neal served on the Jefferson County Welfare Advisory Board and campaigned for Aubrey Williams in the Jefferson County Commissioner race.
+His commitment to public health and safety led to his appointment as assistant director of the Louisville Department of Public Health and Safety on July 22, 1975, by Director James E Thornberry during the administration of Mayor Harvey I. Sloane.

+Neal lost the 8th ward Democratic aldermanic primary in April 1977 but soon after that, he was elected to the school board steering committee in July 1977.
+He was elected President of the Kentucky National Bar Association in 1977.

+Neal was appointed to the Metropolitan Sewer District (MSD) board in 1979 by Louisville Mayor William B. Stansbury and later became its chairman on July 12, 1983, following an appointment by Mayor Harvey Sloane.
+He stepped into presidential politics when he joined the Walter Mondale coordinating committee in 1984.

+In April 1988, Neal won election to the Kentucky Senate from the 33rd district, a position he continues to hold.
+His tenure has been marked by his involvement in significant initiatives, including his role as a member of Task Force 2000, which addressed the merger of Jefferson County and Louisville.

-Neal was appointed Senior Fellow of Public Policy and Adjunct Professor in the College of Arts & Sciences, at the University of Louisville, where he taught/teaches courses in History, State and Local Government, Health and Welfare Policy, Civil Rights & the Law(including voter, housing, employment, education, and criminal justice).
+Neal was appointed Senior Fellow of Public Policy and adjunct professor in the College of Arts & Sciences, at the University of Louisville, where he taught and continues to teach courses in History, State and Local Government, Health and Welfare Policy, Civil Rights & the Law(including voter, housing, employment, education, and criminal justice).
 Neal is a practicing attorney with the law firm, Gerald A. Neal & Associates, LLC., in Louisville (KY).

 Neal is the founder of the Kentucky African American All Children's Caucus which was dedicated to addressing issues of educational diversity, and the promotion of high educational standards facilitated by appropriate methodologies.
 He also is the founder of The African American Community Agenda Initiative (AAI) which focus on policy research, development, and community education.
 AAI brings together top policy makers and implementers for the purpose of engagement, analysis, and policy scrutiny leading to change.